 Around May and June of the same year, the cryptocurrency became worth around 1 U.S. cent.
-As more people learned about the technology behind cryptocurrencies, the value of Bitcoin grew and grew, until it was worth one U.S. dollar in Spring of 2011.
+As more people learned about the technology behind cryptocurrencies, Bitcoin’s value grew until it was worth one U.S. dollar in Spring of 2011.

-Now, Bitcoin is worth roughly $1,870.
-SmokeTooMuch’s $50 offer would be worth $18.7 million today.
+Now, Bitcoin is worth roughly $2700.
+SmokeTooMuch’s $50 offer would be worth $27 million today.
 The cryptocurrency has seen rises, crashes, and everything in between.
-Yet in the last month, Bitcoin increased by a whopping $671.52 in value.
+Yet in the last month, the cryptocurrency increased by a whopping $600+ in value.

-Yet how did Bitcoin grow so fast in such a short amount of time?
-Why is it currently more valuable than gold?
+But how did this new currency grow so fast in such a short amount of time.
+Better yet, why is it currently more valuable than gold?

 1. Cryptocurrency adoption is up.

-Thanks to apps and exchanges like Coinbase, Bitcoin is significantly easier to buy now than ever before.
-These services also increase the profile of Bitcoin as a viable, tradable asset, not unlike other currencies and securities.
+Thanks to apps and exchanges like Coinbase, cryptocurrencies are easier to buy now than ever before.
+These services also increase the profile of cryptocurrencies as viable, tradable assets, not unlike other currencies and securities.
 With an increase in accessibility and popularity comes an increase in demand, which the current supply of bitcoins can’t seem to keep up with.

 2. Other cryptocurrencies are up.

 Bitcoin isn’t the only cryptocurrency around.
-New rules governing Litecoin make it faster and easier to exchange than Bitcoin.
+New rules governing Litecoin make it faster and easier to exchange.
 Ethereum, another popular cryptocurrency, recently split into two different currencies, raising its profile and lowering its price of entry.
-As Bitcoin grew in popularity, so did all cryptocurrencies.
-Yet any other cryptocurrency is substantially cheaper than a single Bitcoin.
+As Bitcoin grew in popularity, so did all cryptocurrencies, which are cheaper than 1 BTC.

 3. Politics causes people leave traditional currencies.